rhdez11/CodeWars/Java/README.md

 	•	Persistent Bugger: Returns multiplicative persistence of  a +int

 	•	Simple Fun #152: Invite More Women?: Help King Arthur inviting women to his party

+	•	Playing with digits: find a positive integer k, if it exists, such as the sum of the digits of n taken to the successive powers of p is equal to k * n.